-(1) Following reports of concerns linked to forced and child labour and other labour rights.

-(2) % of the Company's sites with over 100 employees, cumulative since 2020, undergoing a social assessment including human and labour rights (based on number of in scope sites at 2020).

-(3) Following social assessments including human and labour rights, carried out on the Company's sites.

-(4) Cumulative number of participants who have completed e-learning modules on human rights and modern slavery since 2018.

-(5) Including forced labour and labour rights (received via OpenLine and other means) through the Company's supply chain.
+- (1) Following reports of concerns linked to forced and child labour and other labour rights. - (2) % of the Company's sites with over 100 employees, cumulative since 2020, undergoing a social assessment including human and labour rights (based on number of in scope sites at 2020). - (3) Following social assessments including human and labour rights, carried out on the Company's sites. - (4) Cumulative number of participants who have completed e-learning modules on human rights and modern slavery since 2018. - (5) Including forced labour and labour rights (received via OpenLine and other means) through the Company's supply chain.
 (6) Cumulative since 2020.
-Due to a change in calculation methodology, this number has been reduced based on the 2021 report.

-(7) Number of site findings closed within 18 months 100%.
+Due to a change in calculation methodology, this number has been reduced based on the 2021 report. - (7) Number of site findings closed within 18 months 100%.
 Closure of identified findings related to corporate management systems pending release of the Company's Sustainability Due Diligence and Human Rights Directive.

-Additional resources Code of Conduct 실, Supplier Code of Conduct 실, Modern Slavery S Airbus.com 실, OECD Guidelines for Multinational Enterprises 실, Due Diligence Gu Business Conduct 실, ILO Declaration on Fundamental Principles ar Guidance for Responsible --- --------------------------
+Code of Conduct , Supplier Code of Conduct , Modern Slavery Statement , Human Rights on Airbus.com , OECD Guidelines for Multinational Enterprises , Due Diligence Guidance for Responsible Business Conduct , ILO Declaration on Fundamental Principles and Rights at Work